kevinfAAA/kevs-project-portfolio-3/README.md

 [Go to the top](#table-of-contents)

-This program was deployed via heroku.
+This program was deployed via Heroku.
 The following steps explain the deployment process:

-- Update your requirements file so heroku recognises what modules are installed (What my program depends on to run).
+- Update your requirements file so Heroku recognises what modules are installed (What my program depends on to run).
 <br>
   To update your requirements file type *Pip3 freeze > requirements.txt* into the terminal and your requirements file will update with your dependencies.

-- Open your heroku account and click "create new app"
+- Open your Heroku account and click "create new app"
 - Click on the setting tab and then click on the "buildpack" button.
 - Add "nodejs" and the "python" build pack and save the changes.
 - Click on the "deploy" tab and click on the GitHub button.